tilakpawar/Night-Notes/README.md

 # 🎙 Night Notes

-**A fully local, fully private voice journal.** Drop an audio file → get a transcript, an AI-generated title, and a weekly reflection — all running on your own machine.
+**A fully local, fully private voice journal.** Drop an audio file → get a transcript, an auto-generated title, and a weekly reflection — all running on your own machine.
 Nothing leaves your laptop.

 ---